crimx/observable-hooks/docs/guide/gotchas.md

 }
 ```

-You may think of `useRef` but is not safe either.
+You may think of `useRef` but it is not safe either.
 In concurrent mode it could lead to tearing.

 You should convert it into Observable and use `withLatestFrom`.